KSP-CKAN/CKAN/README.md

 - Recommends example
 - Overrides example (eg: RSS overrides TAC-LS)
 - Includes example (for things including MM, Firespitter, etc)
+- Config example (config files should be preseved across versions?)
+- Should we auto-detect releases when we have github info?

 ### Metadata description